pypa/packaging.python.org/source/guides/dropping-older-python-versions.rst

 Dropping support for older Python versions
 ==========================================

-Dropping support for older Python versions is supported by the standard :ref:`core-metadata` 1.2 specification via a :ref:`"Requires-Python" <core-metadata-requires-python>` attribute.
+The ability to drop support for older Python versions is enabled by the standard :ref:`core-metadata` 1.2 specification via the :ref:`"Requires-Python" <core-metadata-requires-python>` attribute.

-Metadata 1.2+ clients, such as Pip 9.0+, will adhere to this specification by matching the current Python runtime and comparing it with the required version in the package metadata.
+Metadata 1.2+ clients, such as Pip, will adhere to this specification by matching the current Python runtime and comparing it with the required version in the package metadata.
 If they do not match, it will attempt to install the last package distribution that supported that Python runtime.

 This mechanism can be used to drop support for older Python versions, by amending the ``Requires-Python`` attribute in the package metadata.